 You are here

-Buckle Up addresses the greatest cause of preventable deaths and injuries to children in the United States and around the world.
+The Safe Kids Buckle Up Program™ addresses the greatest cause of preventable deaths and injuries to children in the United States and around the world.

 In 1997, Safe Kids teamed up with General Motors and the General Motors Foundation to create the Buckle Up program.
 What started with a focus on child safety seat checks at GM dealerships has grown into a broad multifaceted program, which addresses child safety in and around cars.
 It also includes activities that advocate for stronger state child passenger safety laws.